 The beauty of geometry often lies in the elegant relationships between shapes and their properties.
-One such relationship is found within parallelograms, particularly concerning their consecutive angles.
+Plus, one such relationship is found within parallelograms, particularly concerning their consecutive angles.
+Now, this means their measures add up to 180 degrees.
 These angles, positioned side-by-side along the perimeter of the parallelogram, hold a special connection: they are supplementary.
-This means their measures add up to 180 degrees.
 Let's delve deeper into understanding consecutive angles of a parallelogram, exploring the theorems, proofs, and applications that solidify this geometric principle.

 What is a Parallelogram?